 View Linter Results

-In the Pipeline, the super-linter validation step appears, and, if successful, will show a green checkmark that the linter found no issues.
-On lines 62 and 65 in the console output window, you can see the files the linter checked, including the module (arm-ttk) that Super-Linter used to validate the files.
+In the pipeline, the super-linter validation step appears, and, if successful, will show a green checkmark that the linter found no issues.
+On lines 62 and 65 in the console output window, you see the files the linter checked, including the module (arm-ttk) that Super-Linter used to validate the files.

 Microsoft.Storage/storageAccountAPI version is too old